Complete spectrum of the Robin eigenvalue problem on the ball: Introduction

 (e) \emph{when $\alpha\in(-l,1-l)$ with any $l\in \mathbb{N}$, one has $l$ negative (strictly increasing) eigenvalues $-\widehat{k}_{\nu+i,1}^2, i\in\{0,\ldots,l-1\}$; while, for $\alpha=-l$ with any $l\in \mathbb{N}$, besides $l$ negative (increasing) eigenvalues, $0$ is also an eigenvalue.
 In particular, when $\alpha\in(-1,0)$, the first eigenvalue is $-\widehat{k}_{\nu,1}^2$ and the second eigenvalue is exactly $k_{\nu+1,1}^2$; for $\alpha=-1$, the first eigenvalue is $-\widehat{k}_{\nu,1}^2$ and the second eigenvalue is exactly $0$}. \\

-As mentioned earlier, the existence, and upper and lower bounds estimation of the first two eigenvalues have been obtained in references \cite{Antunes, Freitas, Freitas2015, Freitas2021, FreitasLaugesen, Langford, Laugesen}.
-Here the complete spectrum is been obtained, and the precise calculation formulas (through Bessel functions) for the first two are provided.
-Moreover, we can also determine the exact number of negative eigenvalues based on the range of boundary parameter.
-These conclusions can serve as a supplement to the important literature mentioned above and also as a basis for further research on related problems.
-It should be noted that some of the conclusions regarding the first two eigenvalues may have been covered by the aforementioned literatures, but for the sake of completeness, we still list them here.
+Previous studies \cite{Antunes, Freitas, Freitas2015, Freitas2021, FreitasLaugesen, Langford, Laugesen} have established the existence and derived bounds for the first two eigenvalues.
+In this work, we go further by obtaining the full spectrum.
+Specifically, we provide explicit formulas (via Bessel functions) for the first two eigenvalues and determine the precise count of negative eigenvalues based on the boundary parameter.
+These results serve as a valuable supplement to the existing literature and provide a basis for future studies.
+It should be noted that some of our findings regarding the first two eigenvalues may overlap with the aforementioned references, yet we include them here for the sake of a self-contained presentation.

-We mainly use the variable separation method (see, for example, \cite{Courant} or \cite{Freitas}) to obtain the existence of eigenvalues and eigenfunctions.
-We further utilize some properties of Bessel functions to obtain the desired properties of eigenvalues and the corresponding eigenfunctions.
-In particular, we obtain the calculation formula for the first two eigenvalues.
-Indeed, from Theorem 1.1 for $\alpha>0$ we know that
+We employ the method of separation of variables (see, e.g., \cite{Courant, Freitas}) to establish the existence of eigenvalues and eigenfunctions.
+To further characterize their properties, we draw upon specific properties of Bessel functions.
+This approach enables us to derive explicit expressions for the first two eigenvalues.
+Specifically, applying Theorem 1.1 for $\alpha>0$ on the domain $B$ yields the ratio

-Here we provide approximate values (computed using mathematical software) of $k_{\nu+l,1}$ and the corresponding $\mu_2/\mu_1$ values (see Table 1) for different values of $\alpha$ and $l$ in the $2$D and $3$D cases.
+For practical reference, we provide computed approximate values (computed using mathematical software) of $k_{\nu+l,1}$ and the resulting ratios $\mu_2/\mu_1$ for various $\alpha$ and $l$ in both $2$D and $3$D cases (see Table 1).
 Note that $\nu=N/2-1$.

-As can be seen from Table 1, the values of $\mu_2/\mu_1$ are obviously much smaller than the upper bound $3$ obtained by Payne and Schaefer in the general domain when $\alpha$ is large enough.
-It can be observed that the value of $\alpha$ influences the value of $\mu_2/\mu_1$, which justifies the necessity of imposing constraints on $\alpha$ to ensure that $\mu_2/\mu_1\leq3$ holds in \cite{PayneSchaefer}.
-This also provides a reference range for improving the upper bounds of Payne and Schaefer.
+As shown in Table 1, the values of $\mu_2/\mu_1$ become significantly smaller than the upper bound of $3$ established by Payne and Schaefer for general domains, particularly for large $\alpha$.
+This observable dependence of the ratio on $\alpha$ validates the necessity of the constraints on $\alpha$ imposed in \cite{PayneSchaefer} to ensure $\mu_2/\mu_1 \leq 3$.
+Consequently, our results provide a quantitative reference for refining such universal bounds.